markwkidd/crop-guides/guides/template.md

 # Crop One-Pager Template

-Copy and paste these categories, and read the example species (melons, cucumbers, common and runner beans, moschata).
-Language in non-italics you can choose to keep or edit.
+Copy and paste the raw markdown source for this template page, and replace the placeholder text.

 ## Introduction
 A couple sentences of basic introduction to this species.